 Early or delayed arrival of solutes, which leads to poor mixing and long residence times, is a phenomenon known as ”anomalous transport”.
 Typical upscaling transport models attribute anomalous transport behavior to structures such as fractures.
 Nevertheless, anomalous transport has been observed even in highly homogeneous porous media, thus highlighting the multiscale complexity of transport mechanisms and our insufficient understanding of it.
 This work aims to establish formal relationships between structural features of the pore-space and the observed intensity of anomalous transport.

-Landfill and agricultural soils are expected to receive large loads of nano-silver (nAg) through land application of wastewater sludge.
-This puts beneficial soil-microbes at risk because nAg is an indiscriminate antimicrobial agent.
-The aims of this study are i) to assess the efficiency of interfaces within pores in immobilizing nAg for various typical moisture contents and chemistry conditions, and ii) determine how flow-induced aggregation contributes to immobilization of particles along the pore network.
+Landfill and agricultural soils are expected to receive large loads of colloids and engineered nanoparticles (ENPs) through land application of wastewater sludge.
+This puts soil and water quality at risk.
+The aims of this study are i) to assess the efficiency of interfaces within pores in immobilizing colloids and ENPs for various typical moisture contents and chemistry conditions, and ii) determine how flow-induced aggregation contributes to immobilization of particles along the pore network.

 Enhanced transport of colloids by dissolved organic matter